 For as far back as I remember, I felt and understood things deeply.
 As a child, I loved two things: praying and drawing, both of which I kept secret.
 I grew more and more into an intellectual and studied complex 'languages' and world views such as Yoga and its philosophies, Ayurveda, Gestalt Psychotherapy.
-Along the way, I experimented a lot with different ways of being in this world, learning from various spiritual traditions until...
+Along the way, I experimented a lot whilst learning from various spiritual traditions until...
 I found my heart's desire.
 I make a good therapist as my work is a culmination of my own personal and interesting experiments, which I am able to set aside in order to be fully present and client-centred in the session, and I operate with much intuition.
 Oh and yes I have a few relevant qualifications, and a few irrelevant ones too.

 I genuinely enjoy people, and am nourished by meaningful encounters.
 My open curiosity around the human experience has led me to work with homeless women in a red light district refuge, as an intern doctor in an Ayurvedic hospital in Kerala, India, as a teacher on various Yoga Teacher Trainings, as a lecturer at Nature Care College, and as a writer for the New York Spirit Magazine.
-Still to this day, I teach, lead corporate mindfulness and see clients in my private practice, either for their physical or emotional health and wellbeing, or both.
+Still to this day, I write, I teach Ayurveda and applied spiritual psychology, lead corporate mindfulness and see clients in my private practice, either for their physical or emotional health and wellbeing, or both.

 When I am not working, nor mothering our children next to Fabio, nor walking the dog, there is an urgency for me to come back to my creativity, to find a joyful outlet for 'my flow', to bask in beauty, to explore my voice, and how it resonates in the world, and to play how I like to play...

 For my author's page and articles in the New York Spirit, please click here.